-The West Virginia University Immigration Law Clinic has served scores of clients throughout the West Virginia and western Pennsylvania region since 1996.
-The clinic serves foreign citizens who are facing deportation, seeking asylum, and other immigration proceedings.
+The Immigration Law Clinic has served scores of clients throughout the West Virginia and western Pennsylvania region since 1996.
+The clinic serves foreign citizens who need help with immigration proceedings, including deportation and asylum, and residency issues.

 The Clinic has won political asylum for clients from Afghanistan, Iraq, Egypt, and Guinea, often pushing the law creatively in circumstances related to today’s most pressing issues, such as gender persecution, social turmoil during democratic transition, and conflict in the Middle East.